eFinder

 “Bill Pulte previously sent criminal referrals against Letitia James and other Trump critics, including Rep. Eric Swalwell, Sen. Adam Schiff, and Lisa Cook.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify referrals against other Trump critics.
+No verifiable sources found in web search, cross-references, or Wikipedia that confirm referrals against other Trump critics.

 “The Justice Department attempted to prosecute James three times on mortgage-related charges, with the most recent attempt failing in December.”